nolirium/aroc/README.md

  Similarly, in order to revert to the original (unrooted) Android system if required, it will be necessary to either manually restore the backup, run the Unroot.sh script, force an update e.g. with a channel change, or restore from USB/SD.

  Updating the su binary from within the SuperSU GUI app may not work.

- Certain mods eg. Xposed are not compatible currently.

 The modified system image takes up a fair amount of space in /usr/local.
 Storing the image in certain other places doesn't seem to work, probably due to mount/login timings.